40Cakes/pokebot-bizhawk/Readme.md

 There are 2 components of this bot:

 1.  `bizhawk.lua` is a Lua script that runs in Bizhawk's Lua console ([Bizhawk Scripting API](https://tasvideos.org/Bizhawk/LuaFunctions)).
-This Lua script reads a bunch of different locations GBA memory to extract information such as:
+This Lua script reads a bunch of different locations GBA memory and writes them to memory mapped files for quick access.

-TODO
+2. `bot.py` is a Python Script that reads and writes to the memory mapped files created by `bizhawk.lua`.
+The script uses a combination of image processing and game state to work.

 # Notes